megacamelus/camel-upstream-info/camel-documentation/camel-mail.md

     SearchTerm term = builder.build();

-# Polling Optimization

-The parameter maxMessagePerPoll and fetchSize allow you to restrict the number of messages that should be processed for each poll.
-These parameters should help to prevent bad performance when working with folders that contain a lot of messages.
-In previous versions, these parameters have been evaluated too late, so that big mailboxes could still cause performance problems.
-With Camel 3.1, these parameters are evaluated earlier during the poll to avoid these problems.

-# Using headers with additional Java Mail Sender properties
+## Using headers with additional Java Mail Sender properties

 When sending mails, then you can provide dynamic java mail properties for the `JavaMailSender` from the Exchange as message headers with keys